Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 # SeaBreeze Application

-This doc will walk you through how to:
+In this introduction to Sea Breeze we will walk you through;
-* deploy a sample Application
-* check its status
+•	Deploying a sample quickstart application called “SbzVoting” which is a web voting application
+•	Check its status as it is deploying and once it is deployed
-* try out your new application
+•	Try out the application
-* Review the applicaiton.json
+•	Review the applications JSON file to see its layout
+•	See logs from the containers deployed in your application
+•	Delete the application to free up resources.

 To read more about applications and SeaBreeze, head over to the [SeaBreeze Overview](./seabreeze-overview.md)